-The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of the simple nature of this plant.
+The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of its simple nature of this plant.

 This plant is highly popular because of the freshness of its yellow and green leaves that bring a hint of nature into everyone’s homes and offices.

-To grow this plant well, you simply need to provide it with bright indirect sunlight.
+To grow this plant well, provide it with bright indirect sunlight.
 But always keep it away from direct sunlight, as it can burn the leaves.
-Water the soil when the top becomes slightly dry; make sure to follow this rule strictly as overwatering can cause the tips of the leaves to turn brown.
+Water the soil when the top becomes slightly dry; follow this rule strictly as overwatering can cause the tips of the leaves to turn brown.
 Create a homemade potting mixture for this plant using peat moss, vermiculite, and coarse sand.
 It will also appreciate warm temperatures ranging from 65 to 72 degrees Fahrenheit (18-22 degrees Celsius).

-This plant is known to filter out a large amount of toxic air inside homes and offices, which makes it one of the most beneficial house plants for lobbies and offices.
+This plant filters out a lot of toxic air inside homes and offices, making it one of the most beneficial house plants for lobbies and offices.

 The Dracaena Massangeana belongs to the Asparagus family, Asparagaceae.
 This plant originates from tropical Africa and has USDA hardiness zones of 10 to 12.